Neurosurgery: Neurosurgery methods

 Minimally invasive endoscopic surgery is commonly utilized by neurosurgeons when appropriate.
 Techniques such as endoscopic endonasal surgery are used in pituitary tumors, craniopharyngiomas, chordomas, and the repair of cerebrospinal fluid leaks.
 Ventricular endoscopy is used in the treatment of intraventricular bleeds, hydrocephalus, colloid cyst and neurocysticercosis.
 Endonasal endoscopy is at times carried out with neurosurgeons and ENT surgeons working together as a team.

 Repair of craniofacial disorders and disturbance of cerebrospinal fluid circulation is done by neurosurgeons who also occasionally team up with maxillofacial and plastic surgeons.
 Cranioplasty for craniosynostosis is performed by pediatric neurosurgeons with or without plastic surgeons.

 Neurosurgeons are involved in stereotactic radiosurgery along with radiation oncologists in tumor and AVM treatment.
 Radiosurgical methods such as Gamma knife, Cyberknife and Novalis Radiosurgery are used as well.

-Endovascular surgical neuroradiology utilize endovascular image guided procedures for the treatment of aneurysms, AVMs, carotid stenosis, strokes, and spinal malformations, and vasospasms.
+Endovascular neurosurgery utilize endovascular image guided procedures for the treatment of aneurysms, AVMs, carotid stenosis, strokes, and spinal malformations, and vasospasms.
 Techniques such as angioplasty, stenting, clot retrieval, embolization, and diagnostic angiography are endovascular procedures.

 A common procedure performed in neurosurgery is the placement of ventriculo-peritoneal shunt (VP shunt).
 In pediatric practice this is often implemented in cases of congenital hydrocephalus.
 The most common indication for this procedure in adults is normal pressure hydrocephalus (NPH).

 Neurosurgery of the spine covers the cervical, thoracic and lumbar spine.
 Some indications for spine surgery include spinal cord compression resulting from trauma, arthritis of the spinal discs, or spondylosis.
 In cervical cord compression, patients may have difficulty with gait, balance issues, and/or numbness and tingling in the hands or feet.
 Spondylosis is the condition of spinal disc degeneration and arthritis that may compress the spinal canal.
 This condition can often result in bone-spurring and disc herniation.
 Power drills and special instruments are often used to correct any compression problems of the spinal canal.
 Disc herniations of spinal vertebral discs are removed with special rongeurs.
 This procedure is known as a discectomy.
 Generally once a disc is removed it is replaced by an implant which will create a bony fusion between vertebral bodies above and below.
 Instead, a mobile disc could be implanted into the disc space to maintain mobility.
 This is commonly used in cervical disc surgery.
 At times instead of disc removal a Laser discectomy could be used to decompress a nerve root.
 This method is mainly used for lumbar discs.
 Laminectomy is the removal of the lamina of the vertebrae of the spine in order to make room for the compressed nerve tissue.

 Surgery for chronic pain is a sub-branch of functional neurosurgery.
 Some of the techniques include implantation of deep brain stimulators, spinal cord stimulators, peripheral stimulators and pain pumps.

 Surgery of the peripheral nervous system is also possible, and includes the very common procedures of carpal tunnel decompression and peripheral nerve transposition.
 Numerous other types of nerve entrapment conditions and other problems with the peripheral nervous system are treated as well.